-- 1. The range supervisor and any staff supervising the firing line must be 18 years of age or older. - The range supervisor and archery staff must be trained by a National Camping School-trained shooting sports director or USA Archery instructor, who must issue a training course pocket certificate.
+- 1. The range supervisor and any staff supervising the firing line must be 18 years of age or older. - 2.
+The range supervisor shall be a BSA archery rangemaster or USA Archery Level 1 instructor.
+Other archery staff must be trained by a National Camping School-trained shooting sports director or USA Archery instructor, who must issue a training course pocket certificate.
 The certificate must be renewed every two years. - 3.
 A Sporting Arrows range operated pursuant to Standard PS-213, Specific Requirement D, must be supervised by a USA Archery Level 1 instructor at least 18 years of age who has successfully completed the Sporting Arrows module and who may supervise a maximum of three participants at a time. - C. Archery range staff.
 All staff must be trained by a range supervisor or firing line supervisor who is a USA Archery Level 1 or higher instructor.